OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 listening on http://localhost:31337
 ```

 When you execute the command `passionfruit` a local server will be started on port 31337.
 Connect your jailbroken device with the Frida server running, or a non-jailbroken device with a repackaged app including Frida to your macOS device via USB.
-Once you click on the "iPhone" icon in the example below you will get an overview of all installed apps.
+Once you click on the "iPhone" icon you will get an overview of all installed apps:

 <img src="Images/Chapters/0x06b/Passionfruit.png" alt="Passionfruit" width="250">